T

 transport hub

-Catch a morning ferry from Split to Supetar on the island of Brač.
-The journey offers beautiful views of the Dalmatian coast and islands.
+Take a Jadrolinija ferry from Split's port to Supetar, the main town on the island of Brač.
+The journey offers scenic views of the Dalmatian coast and islands.

 • Arrive at the port at least 30 minutes before departure.